gowripreetham/Production_Level_RAG_System/DECISIONS.md

 - Virtual environment: venv
 - Embedding model: all-MiniLM-L6-v2 (384 dimensions, fast, good quality)
 - Vector similarity: cosine similarity via sentence-transformers util

+## Phase 2: PDF Extraction & Cleaning

+### Why pymupdf over pdfplumber?
+pymupdf produces cleaner continuous text for research papers, handles multi-column layouts better, and is significantly faster. pdfplumber preserves visual layout which is useful for tables but not for our use case where we need clean readable text for chunking.

+### Cleaning rules implemented:
+- Remove lines containing `@` (email addresses)
+- Remove lines starting with `http` (URLs)
+- Remove lines containing `.com` (web addresses)
+- Remove lines containing `Published by` (copyright notices)

+Rules were kept intentionally conservative.
+Content is more valuable than cleanliness — a little boilerplate in chunks is far less damaging than accidentally removing real research content.

+### Risk of over-cleaning:
+Over-aggressive cleaning risks removing relevant context from the extracted text.
+Lost content cannot be retrieved — meaning the system will fail to answer questions about that content entirely.
+Cleaning can always be improved iteratively once the system is working end to end.

+### Tool decision:
+- PDF extraction: pymupdf (fitz)